hannaberhanne/glide-capstone/README.md

 Everything runs locally now and works how we expected it to.
 We’re planning to use Sprint 2 to start adding more UI styling, the task creation feature, and start working on the habits section.

+## Sprint 2 Summary
+- AI scheduling + Today view (OpenAI-powered) with schedule blocks stored in Firestore.
+- Canvas assignments sync into tasks (academic by default) with stored Canvas tokens.
+- XP on completion for tasks/habits; Habits/Goals page rebuilt with streaks.
+- Dashboard/Planner refactor with reusable task modal (hours in UI, minutes in storage), filters, and layout polish across pages.